IgorPalinchakHub/ctx-mcp-fork/README_My.md

 git remote -v

-Add your new GitHub repository as a second remote (commonly named "origin" if it's your primary or "mine" to distinguish it): git remote set-url mine git@github.com:IgorPalinchakHub/ctx-mcp-fork.git
+Add your new GitHub repository as a second remote (commonly named "origin" if it's your primary or "mine" to distinguish it): git remote add origin git@github.com-IgorPalinchakHub:IgorPalinchakHub/ctx-mcp-fork.git

 Now you can pull from the original remote (let's call it "upstream") and push to your own: